python/devguide/committing.rst

 ------------

 Almost all changes made to the code base deserve an entry in ``Misc/NEWS``.
-The ``What's New in Python`` document is the place for more subjective judgments of the "importance" of changes.
+If the change is particularly interesting for end users (e.g. new features, significant improvements, or backwards-incompatible changes), an entry in the ``What's New in Python`` document (in ``Doc/whatsnew/``) should be added as well.
 There are two notable exceptions to this general principle, and they both relate to changes that *already* have a NEWS entry, and have not yet been included in any formal release (including alpha and beta releases).
 These exceptions are:

 * If a change is reverted prior to release, then the corresponding entry is simply removed.
 Otherwise, a new entry must be added noting that the